aevyrie/bevy_mod_picking/README.md

 .with(HighlightablePickMesh::new())
 ```

-If you also want to select meshes and keep them highlighted with the left mouse button, add hte `SelectablePickMesh` component:
+If you also want to select meshes and keep them highlighted with the left mouse button, add the `SelectablePickMesh` component:

 ```rust
 .with(SelectablePickMesh::new())